 Illinois and Indiana’s Choice for a Mosquito-Free Summer

 Summer is going to be here before you know it, and so will mosquitoes if you don’t act soon.
 Don’t get caught unprepared.
-Get your yard hygiene done, brainstorm which mosquito prevention strategies are right for your property, and if you’re still not sure, give Anderson Pest Solutions a call!
+Get your yard hygiene done, brainstorm which mosquito prevention strategies are right for your property, and if you’re still not sure, give Terminix Anderson a call!

 We’ll be happy to answer any questions you have – or send one of our experienced mosquito exterminators out for an inspection.
 For more information about mosquitoes in the midwest, check out our Mosquito Learning Center!